Effective Content Planning: A Step-by-Step Guide

 - Goal to Raise Brand Awareness: Grow LinkedIn followers by 10% within a two-month timeframe.

-These goals not only direct content planning efforts but also set measurable benchmarks to assess success.
+These goals direct your content planning.
+They also set measurable benchmarks to assess success.

 Step 2: Gaining Insight into the Target Audience